radar/guides/gems-with-extensions.md

     create_makefile "my_malloc/my_malloc"

-See the [mkmf documentation][mkmf.rb] and [README.EXT][README.EXT] for further information about creating an extconf.rb
+See the [mkmf documentation][mkmf.rb] and [README.EXT][README.EXT] for further information about creating an extconf.rb and for documentation on these methods.

 C Extension
 -----------